Fabrizio-Caruso/CROSS-LIB/docs/LINUX_SETUP.md

 A different one can be used (including a non-native one, which would defeat the purpose of a native compiler).
 In order to select a different compiler edit the `NATIVE_CC` variable in `src/makefiles.common/auxiliary/Makefile.compilers`.

-If not pre-installed, `gcc` is trivially installed with
+The `gcc` compiler may be pre-installed.
+In not present, `gcc` is trivially installed with
 ```
 sudo apt install gcc
 ```